lesflaneurs/lesflaneurs.github.io/_posts/2014-10-26-its-all-french-food-right.md

-tunelessly on a violin sits at the top of the market; the short, muscular butcher who carries a spit loaded with roast chickens from the rotisserie to the counter one handed has a stand in the middle row next to one of the dried up fountains, the italian cheese and pasta stand draws customers in with its heavenly fragrance from deep within the left arm of the market.
+tunelessly on a violin sits at the top of the market; the short, muscular butcher who carries a spit loaded with roast chickens from the rotisserie to the counter one handed has a stand in the middle row next to one of the dried up fountains, the Italian cheese and pasta stand draws customers in with its heavenly fragrance from deep within the left arm of the market.
 This is the market in which I've had the most success, because it has everything.
 Over the past month or so, I've made it a habit of trying a number of of many varieties